hzeller/sparkle-switch/README.md

 =============

-The Noisebridge Laser cutter is an expensive piece of machinery that has some non-negligible running cost and requires some saftey-training before use.
+The Noisebridge Laser cutter is an expensive piece of machinery that has some non-negligible running cost and requires some safety-training before use.

 We require to authenticate with an RFID showing previous laser training in order to switch the laser on.
 This project contains the relevant electronics